sofyacalvin/ECE3400-Group3/docs/labs/lab3.md

 ### Graphics
 #### DAC on VGA connectors

-resistor values
++ calculating resistor values

 #### Drawing one box

 #### Updating array dependent on inputs

-#### Communication between Arduino and FPGA
++ drawing the whole colorful grid

++ mention of voltage divider calculation

-Reading external inputs to FPGA
+#### Reading external inputs to FPGA

++ arduino code

++ disaster of writing to pins

-Mapping external inputs on screen
+#### Mapping external inputs on screen

 ### Audio
 #### Connecting the FPGA output to the the speaker